-Now that we’ve established the guidelines, let’s look at some additional strategies.
+Now that we’ve established the guidelines let’s look at some additional strategies.

 Creating a Pre-Onboarding Phase

-One of the biggest challenges facing employers today is retaining top talents.
+One of the biggest challenges facing employers today is retaining top talent.
 According to research conducted by Gallup, millennials plan to leave their jobs after a yearlong stint due to dissatisfaction rather than money concerns.

 So why do certain industries continue to see high churn rates?
 One reason is that many companies spend little effort in preparing new hires for life inside the workforce.
 We recommend taking extra measures to prepare new hires for the rigors of working full-time sooner rather than later.